evanthebouncy/program-synthesis-minimal/_posts/2022-08-16-generating-programs.md

     return writer4
 {% endhighlight %}

-## compare different language models
+## compare different language models as program writers

-We can now create different program synthesizers by using different writers, including the manual `better_writer` algorithm from last post:
+We can now create different program synthesizers by using different conditional and un-conditional writers, including the manual `better_writer` algorithm from last post:

 {% highlight python %}
+# ignoring the spec for unconditional writers
 synthesizer1 = get_synthesizer(lambda spec : writer1(), is_correct, 100)
 synthesizer2 = get_synthesizer(lambda spec : writer2(), is_correct, 100)
 synthesizer3 = get_synthesizer(lambda spec : writer3(), is_correct, 100)
+# our fitted unigram writer
 synthesizer4 = get_synthesizer(get_writer4(*train_unigram(D_train)), is_correct, 100)
+# the manual writer from last post
 synthesizer5 = get_synthesizer(manual_writer, is_correct, 100)
 {% endhighlight %}

 The customary plot comparing different synthesis algorithms shows **search budget** on the x axis, and **fraction of tasks solved** on the y axis.
+To generate this plot, we make a test set `D_test` and run all our contestant synthesizers on it, keeping track of how many samples each synthesizer required before a solution is found.
+{% highlight python %}
+    to_plot = [[], [], [], [], []]
+    for _, spec in D_test:
+        for synth_id, synth in enumerate([synthesizer1, synthesizer2, synthesizer3, synthesizer4, synthesizer5]):
+            samples_needed, prog = synth(spec)
+            to_plot[synth_id].append(samples_needed)
+    print (to_plot)
+{% endhighlight %}

+We then iterate over different budgets, from 0 to 100, and count how many synthesis tasks can be solved with equal or less budget.
+Do this for each of the synthesizers produces the following plot:

 ![Image with caption](/program-synthesis-primer/assets/generating-programs/synth-performance2.png ){: width="90%" }